Ntolgka/SteamDeals/README.md

 - **Launch like a real app** — double-click `SteamDeals.app` (macOS): it starts the server if needed and opens the app in your browser.
-Pin it to the Dock for one-click access.
+Pin it to the Dock for one-click access, and use the in-app **Quit** button to shut everything down again — no terminal required for either.
 - **Multiple lists** — organize games into as many lists as you want (tabs above the grid); create, rename, and delete lists freely.
-Existing single-list files migrate automatically into a list named **HHH**.
 - **Add games from the UI** — type a name, pick from live Steam search results; the complete entry (App ID, store URL, header image) is saved and priced immediately.